The Developer’s Edge: How To Become A Senior Developer

 As with all things in life, you can always set your own path.

 Of course, this path I provide you is not meant to be the only way.
-But it is the method that I have discovered in my own career and through the many conversations and interviews I have had in the past year with people that are considered senior and respected programmers in the community.
+But it is the method that I have discovered in my own career and through the many conversations and interviews I've had with many respected Senior Software Engineers and Developers over the years.

-I have assembled all of the commonalities and best practices for you into the path below.
+I have assembled all of the commonalities and best practices for you into the steps below.

-Underneath all of this is not just an article on how to become a better developer.
-It is a how to guide on optimizing your time with efficient and useful tools so that you get the most out of your life.
+However... this post isn't really just an article on how to become a senior developer.
+It's a how to guide on optimizing your time with efficient and useful tools so that you get the most out of your life.

-You can take this sort of learning anywhere in the future.
+That way you can take this sort of learning with you anywhere in the future.

 Ok, for real this time.
 Let's do this!